jackyzha0/blog/content/posts/digital-permanence/index.md

 draft: true
 ---

+Once you share something, you can't unshare it, internet feels intractable

 episode #172 - ryan schiller: librex and the free exchange of ideas on college campuses

 silencing of ideas